 Create the perfect oasis for enj

 Create a garden full of flower and fragrance!
 If you've got an area along the edge of a drive, path or lawn, plant hardy but decorative flowering plants that work beautifully as a border and offer delightful fragrance.
-These plants give the perfect finishing touch and add definition to the space as seen on Kiwi Living.
+These plants give the perfect finishing touch and add definition to the space.

 Shopping list: Tui Garden Mix, Tui Compost, Seasol, Tui Mulch & Feed, Tui NovaTec Premium fertiliser, and a selection of flowering border plants: Hymenosporum flavum (Australian frangipani tree), Hymenosporum flavum 'gold nugget' (Frangipani ground cover), Michelia gracipes, Osteospermum (African daisy), and Libertia Grandiflora.